Skip to content

 Note

-I have used to pass different parameters size=100 adn size=500 directly in the gnuplot command instead of a filename (not all programs allow you to make such neat substitutions) but this is one example where awk gets handy - just write you one line script between "< ".
+I have used to pass different parameters size=100 and size=500 directly in the gnuplot command instead of a filename (not all programs allow you to make such neat substitutions) but this is one example where awk gets handy - just write you one line script between "< ".

 The value of such programs is that it makes it easy to add or modify small bits, since there is not much of a code anyway.